 A list of places to download free SVG cut files to use with your Cricut.
 Includes many free for commercial use SVGs.

-Whether you’re a Cricut newbie or a seasoned Cricut crafter, there’s no such thing as having too many SVG cut files.
 But what’s better than heaps of SVGs?
 Heaps of free SVGs.

 Below I’ve listed some of my favourite places to download free SVGs.
 These websites have a variety of different cut files such as: